The Integrity Army

 The 14 members of the Integrity Army are compassionate, kind, determined, and incredibly diverse.
 Together, we bring both Lived Experience and professional expertise across marginalised communities including LGBTQIA+, First Nations, Neurodivergent, regional/ remote and CaLD communities with experiences of mental ill-health, AOD challenges, homelessness, and beyond.

-Rachael is a passionate mental health and disability advocate living in Boorloo who - in 2024 - decided to start something revolutionary…
+Rachael is a passionate intersectional Lived Experience advocate, who - in 2024 - decided to start something revolutionary…

-As someone with Lived Experience of adversity, Rachael endeavours to use her passion and her past experiences for the betterment of a broken system.
-She hopes to translate these experiences into expertise to benefit not just those experiencing similar circumstances, but also for the younger version of herself that needed someone to care.
+Rachael endeavours to use her passion and her past experiences to benefit not just those experiencing similar circumstances, but also for the younger version of herself that needed someone to care.